- Clean the lens!

 Without getting too technical, this affects the pixels in the image which makes them appear “blocky.”
 The resulting image is likely to appear blurred and dramatically reduced in quality.

-HDR image is commonly made by taking three photos of the same scene, each at different shutter speeds.
+HDR (high dynamic range) imaging is commonly done by taking three photos of the same scene, each at different shutter speeds.
 The result is a bright, medium, and dark photo, based on the amount of light that got through the lens.
 A software process then combines all the photos to bring details to the shadows and highlights both.
 This helps to achieve the same task in the final photograph that the human eye can accomplish on the scene.

 Set the focus point manually